cs3org/OCM-API/IETF-OCM.md

 The Receiving Server MAY discard the notification if any of the following hold true:

-* the HTTP Signature is missing but the Sending Server advertises the `http-sig` capability in the Discovery response obtained from the FQDN part of the `sender` field in the request body
+* the HTTP Message Signature is missing but the Sending Server advertises the `http-sig` capability in the Discovery response obtained from the FQDN part of the `sender` field in the request body
+* the Sending Server advertises the `http-sig` capability but its Discovery response carries no `jwksUri`
-* the HTTP Signature is missing
+* the HTTP Message Signature is missing
-* the HTTP Signature is not valid (see [HTTP Message Signatures](#http-message-signatures))
+* the HTTP Message Signature is not valid (see [HTTP Message Signatures](#http-message-signatures))
-* no trusted JWK Set can be obtained for the FQDN part of the `sender` field in the request body, via the `jwksUri` field of its Discovery response or otherwise
+* no trusted JWK Set can be obtained for the FQDN part of the `sender` field in the request body, via the `jwksUri` field of its Discovery response
 * that JWK Set contains no key whose `kid` equals the `keyid` signature parameter (see [HTTP Message Signatures](#http-message-signatures))